 Why do I need to feed bone?

 Raw bones contain calcium and trace minerals.
 They are nature’s tooth brush.
 They scrape and scale all the teeth as they are being chewed and the meat on them are perfect as they act as a floss getting in between the teeth.
-Almost all raw fed ferrets when fed chunked meat and raw meaty bones will have pearly white teeth and scentless breath!
+Almost all raw fed dogs when fed chunked meat and raw meaty bones will have pearly white teeth and scentless breath!

 Is bone safe?

-As long as you don’t feed any cooked bone (7) and only feed appropriately sized, bones are completely edible and digestible
+As long as you don’t feed any cooked bone (7) and only feed appropriately sized, bones are completely edible and digestible.

 What kind of bone can I feed?